GlareDB/glaredb.github.io/scaling/index.md

 - embedded (in applications, in notebooks)
 - hybrid exec and hybrid workloads
 - brief intro to cloud
-- some highlevel stuff about materialized views
+- some high level stuff about materialized views